lbke/ssr-theory/readme.md

 Let's focus on this "you cannot rebuild every time".
 Actually, this definition is a bit trickier.

 ### The 4th dynamic rule of build-eligibility

+When you add a new article for your awesome blog, or someone signs up to your equally awesome SaaS product, you are making your build-time rendered website obsolete.
+You need a rebuild.

 Suppose that rendering time is constant for all requests, for the sake of simplicity.

+That rendering time must be smaller than the time between 2 changes of your list of articles, otherwise you will not have enough time to rebuild your website.

+Examples:

+- the list of articles on your personal blog only evolves daily/weekly.
+A rebuild takes a few minutes => articles are eligible for build-time rendering
+- the list of users on your brilliant SaaS product evolves a lot, you can get 10 new users a day (or more, who knows) => you are not eligible

+### Formally

-Let's call it $t_{render}$.
+Let's call it $t_{render}$ the execution time of $renderer$.

-Let's also define the time between 2 evolutions of the set of possible values of an attributes.
-Basically, the time before you add a new article for your awesome blog, or someone signs up to your equally awesome SaaS product.

-Let's note this time $t_{\Delta R_{getter}}$ (time for a variation of $R_{getter}$ to happen).
+Let's note the time for a variation of $R_{getter}$ to happen $t_{\Delta R_{getter}}$.

 $$
 t_{render} > t_{\Delta R_{getter}} \implies R_{getter} \not\subset RB  \\